Caccc/Gnome-shell-extension-Mediasplayers/README.md

 Part of code from Jean-Philippe Braun <eon@patapon.info> , j.wielicki <j.wielicki@sotecware.net>

-gnome-shell-extension-mediasplayers is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License as published by the Free Software Foundation, either version 3** of the License, or (at your option) any later version.
+Gnome shell extension Mediasplayers is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License as published by the Free Software Foundation, either version 3** of the License, or (at your option) any later version.

 Gnome shell extension Mediasplayers is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.